slunk/slunk.github.com/_posts/2014-01-29-rotate-matrix.md

 The real challenge is to do it in place, and it took me a while to figure out.
 Cells rotate in groups of four.
 Given a cell's location and the size of the matrix, you can determine the other three cells.
-Known a full group, you can swap them using only 4 bytes of temporary storage.
+Knowing a full group, you can swap them using only 4 bytes of temporary storage.

 Original c-like pseudocode: